-This article briefly outlines a number of sources in of statistical information about alcohol and drug use in South Africa.
+This article briefly outlines a number of sources in of statistical information about alcohol and drug use and common substances abused by the youth in South Africa.
 If you would like to see the fullscreen infographic by Depression and Anxiety Group of the most common substance abuse cases reported please click here.

 As cited in an article published by The Citizen, drug dependency, in all its forms, is a massive problem that creates serious health, social, legal, and economic problems for the country.
 The list below contains the most frequently used and abused substances in South Africa.
 While this has been debated, a collation of data sources have identified the most commonly abused substances starting with alcohol, dagga, cocaine and Mandrax (* source)